jithab/test4/_posts/abi/2024-01-17-A-vegetable-cart-and-my-good-heart.md

 I asked him if he needed help.
 He looked at me and smirked, which baffled me.
 I didn’t know whether I should stay or leave.
 A few moments later, He nodded and I interpreted it as his approval.

 I started untangling the sheet and it went for a couple of minutes.
 In the end, I pulled the sheet as strongly as possible.
-One corner of the sheet tore and separated from it.
+One corner of the sheet tore and separated from the sheet.

 I became embarrassed and looked into his face with some sense of guilt.
 I couldn't see any visible emotional change on his face.
-I assumed it was okay for him.
 He took the sheet and threw it away.

 I couldn't understand why he threw it.
 That too was in the middle of the road.
 He went on with the cart without saying a word to me.